drFerg/RF24/README.md

 ---
 Pretty much a complete re-write of the existing code base to convert to C and improve safety.
 Thus, it may be in a less operational state than the C++ version but should provide the basic features. :D

-***Currently examples directory does utilise the new library, use src/pingtest.c for reference instead ***
+***Currently examples directory does not utilise the new library, use src/pingtest.c for reference instead ***

 Design Goals: